danylo-pavenko/app-lifecycle-observer/README.md

 ## App lifecycle observer

-Lib for add handlers of Lifecycle your app.
+Lib adds lifecycle observer for your app.
 Can add logic for method of pause app, resume app, start or close your app.

 ### Features
-- Handle of app states.
+- Handle of app states (onStartApp, onCloseApp, onPauseApp, onResumeApp).
 - Add several listeners.
-- Handle lock/unlock resume app states.
 - Simple implementation.